The Invisible

 It gets invited.

 Scaut is Europe's first provider of automated background screening purpose-built for the modern threat landscape.
-Founded in Prague in 2020, we've been tracking DPRK employment fraud since its earliest days — and building the tools to stop it.
+Founded in Prague in 2020, we track emerging threats — from state-sponsored employment fraud to supply chain attacks — and build the tools to stop them.

 Sources: FBI, ENISA, CrowdStrike, Mandiant / Google Threat Intelligence Group, Palo Alto Unit 42, DTEX Systems, Okta, Gartner.
 Report compiled January 2026.